 The City of Meridian put on proof at trial that it will gain an estimated \$1,893,316 in excess revenue from the PAA over the five-year period following annexation.
 R. 47.
-While these figures do not specify the percentage of taxes originating from Parcel 1, given Mr. Gouras's testimony that residents of Parcel 1 generally have higher incomes than others in the Meridian area, Tr.
-1349, it is evident that a large portion of this revenue will be derived from Parcel 1.
 While the City would obviously benefit from this large infusion of tax revenue, Meridian is proposing to do very little for residents of the PAA in return.
 In fact, as noted above, the PAA is set to suffer a net loss of police and fire protection at Meridian's hands.
 See § IV(F).
 Moreover, particularly in Parcel 1, most of the property owners already provide for themselves any municipal type services that they need, such as sewage treatment, water, and additional garbage collection.
 Tr.
 1040, 1054, 1057.
 Any municipal services provided to these residents would be unneeded, of a lower quality than that which is already being received, or duplicative.
 While the City does propose to add some personnel and equipment, no additions are solely for the benefit of the PAA.
 For example, the City's plan calls for the police department to add four patrol officers that will be assigned to areas outside of the PAA, while the plan for the fire department calls for no additional personnel and the net loss of a fire station.
 See § IV(F).
 The unfair disparity between the amount of taxes the City would collect as a result of the annexation and the benefit conferred to annexed residents is further evidenced by testimony from residents concerning the increased tax burden that the annexation would create.
 Dr. Martin testified that he would save approximately \$230 per year on fire insurance premiums as a result of the annexation, but his taxes would increase by approximately \$1600.
 Tr.
 1058.
-The services promised by the City simply do not justify this large tax increase when Dr. Martin and other similarly situated residents of Parcel 1 are satisfied with the services they are currently receiving, and they will not receive any substantive value in return for their tax dollars.
+The services promised by the City simply do not justify this large tax increase when Dr. Martin and other similarly situated PAA residents are satisfied with the services they are currently receiving, and they will not receive any substantive value in return for their tax dollars.

-After reviewing the estimates of revenue increases along with the City's proposals, it is apparent that Meridian has not met its burden of proving that the annexation is fair to residents of Parcel 1.
-It is also quite apparent, based on the low level of services proposed by Meridian and the high tax burden that would be created, that this annexation would have a negative impact on residents of Parcel 1.
+After reviewing the estimates of revenue increases along with the City's proposals, it is apparent that Meridian has not met its burden of proving that the annexation is fair to residents of the PAA.
+It is also quite apparent, based on the low level of services proposed by Meridian and the high tax burden that would be created, that this annexation would have a negative impact on residents of the PAA.
 This evidence demonstrates that the Chancellor was manifestly wrong in his determination that "[t]he citizens and property owners will receive substantial value for the additional costs which would be associated with being annexed by the City of Meridian", Pl.
 431, and that the Chancellor's determination is not supported by substantial and credible evidence.